Suncoast Community High School: Math, Science, & Engineering

 The Math, Science, and Engineering Program (MSE) concentrates on mathematics, science — particularly physics — and engineering.
 Physics courses taken are AP Physics 1, AP Physics 2, AP Physics C: Mechanics, AP Physics C: Electricity and Magnetism and, for MSE/IB students, IB Physics HL.
 Dual enrollment math courses taken are Calculus II/III, Discrete Mathematics, Linear Algebra, and Differential Equations.
-A unique course taken by MSE students is Digital Electronics, which centers on science and engineering applications using the MATLAB programming language.
 Students in the MSE program may also elect to pursue the International Baccalaureate Diploma in their junior and senior years.
 This results in a major shift of coursework, including the requirement of 6 IB External Assessments, 4 IB Internal Assessments, and 2 IB Oral Assessments.
 The requirement of a foreign language extends from 2 years to all 4 years of high school, the requirement of IB Theory of Knowledge (TOK), IB Physics HL, and other requirements faced by IB track students.

-In their sophomore-junior summer and their junior-senior summer, MSE students are required to either go into an internship or take engineering courses at Florida Atlantic University through their Engineering Scholars Program.
-To participate in ESP, students must meet certain academic requirements and submit an application before attending.
 MSE students complete a science fair project in their junior year, with some moving up to the state science fair and even the Intel International Science and Engineering Fair (ISEF).

-Students wishing to enter the MSE program are required to have a 3.0 GPA and math up to and including Algebra 2 Honors completed, with a minimum of a "B" final grade in said courses.
+Students wishing to enter the MSE program are required to have a 3.0 GPA and math up to and including Algebra 2 Honors completed.